- What's New

 What other personal items might I need?

 Since Kalani is a rustic environment we recommend you bringing things which will support you while you are here.
-Things like an mp3 player with headphones, reading material (although we have a library), flashlight/lantern, a battery-operated alarm clock, and a bicycle (there is a place in Hilo to purchase a bike).
+Things like a mobile device with headphones, reading material (although we have a library), flashlight/lantern, a battery-operated alarm clock, and a bicycle (there is a place in Hilo to purchase a bike).
 There are two shared staff computers with email access.
 There is a shared staff computer with email access.
-You may wish to bring your own laptop, as we do have wireless access on property.
+You may wish to bring your own laptop, as we do have WiFi around campus.
 Click here for a packing list.

 May I bring my cat or dog?